-Claim: The U.S. Constitution requires presidential and vice-presidential candidates to be from different states.
+Claim: The U.S. constitution requires that presidential and vice-presidential candidates be from different states

 One of the many vexing issues the delegates to the 1787 Constitutional Convention faced, once they had agreed that the new

-But the framers also anticipated one potential flaw with this mechanism: Since each state would likely consider it to be to their advantage for the nation’s chief executive to be a fellow statesman, electors would be tempted to vote only for candidates from their home states.
+The framers did anticipate one potential flaw with their electoral mechanism, though: Since each state would likely consider it to be to their advantage for the nation’s chief executive to be a fellow statesman, electors would be tempted to vote only for candidates from their home states.
 And since every elector would vote for two candidates, and states with larger populations had more representatives in Congress and therefore got to appoint more electors, this process created the possibility that the presidency would be continually held by candidates hailing from a few of the largest states.
 (Many delegates believed that rarely would any presidential candidate receive a majority of electoral votes, so every four years the House of Representatives would essentially be choosing a president from among the five candidates “nominated” by the three or four states with the most electoral votes.)
 Therefore,

-For example, suppose the Republican party nominated as its ticket a pair of candidates who both hailed from the state of Nevada.
+For example, suppose the Republican party nominated for their national ticket a pair of candidates who both hailed from the state of Nevada.
 If the Republican ticket received the most popular votes in that state in the general election, Nevada’s electors could not cast ballots for both candidates

 Since Nevada has a relatively small number of electoral votes (5), and none of the electors in other states would be subject to the same voting limitation as Nevada’s electors, it’s unlikely this scenario would affect the outcome of a general election.
 But if the election were very close, or if both candidates came from a state with a large number of electoral votes (such as California or

-In fact, this restriction was an issue as recently as the 2000 presidential election.
+This restriction was an issue in the 2000 presidential election.
 Dick Cheney, who grew up in Wyoming and represented that state in Congress from